 P.O.
 BOX 9120

-To ensure your application goes to the MOT program, be sure to select the Nova Southeastern university portal when completing your electronic OTCAS application form.
+To ensure your application goes to the MOT program, be sure to select the Nova Southeastern University Entry-Level Masters Degree portal when completing your electronic OTCAS application form.

 Graduates of the Nova Southeastern University entry-level Master of Occupational Therapy Program are eligible to apply to take the National Board for Certification in Occupational Therapy Board Exam ® (NBCOT).
 Applicants should be aware that a character review is part of the certification process.
 Prospective or enrolled students who have a disciplinary record with law enforcement are encouraged to utilize the Early Determination review to learn if they will be eligible to sit for the exam once they have completed all other eligibility requirements.
 Please go to NBCOT Early Determination Review and scroll down to the Early Determination for more information on how to request a review.
 A felony conviction/charge may affect a graduate’s eligibility to sit for the NBCOT exam and/or apply for state licensure.

 Consistent with all federal and state laws, rules, regulations, and/or local ordinances (e.g., Title VII, Title VI, Title III, Title II, Rehab Act, ADA, Title IX, and the Florida Civil Rights Act), it is the policy of Nova Southeastern University not to engage in any discrimination or harassment against any individuals because of race, color, religion or creed, sex, pregnancy status, national or ethnic origin, nondisqualifying disability, age, ancestry, marital status, sexual orientation, gender, gender identity, military service, veteran status, or political beliefs or affiliations, and to comply with all federal and state nondiscrimination, equal opportunity, and affirmative action laws, orders, and regulations.
 Any such acts are unacceptable and strictly prohibited by the university.